betaflight/betaflight.com/docs/wiki/guides/current/Magnetometer.md

 The sideways deviation of the Earth's magnetic field from the geographic north is called the **magnetic declination**.
 It is measured in degrees, with positive values meaning that the magnetic North is to the East of the geographic North.

 The angle at which the field points into (or out of) the Earth's surface is called the **magnetic inclination**, or **magnetic dip**.
 See [physicsmax.com](https://physicsmax.com/inclination-dip-7371)[^2] for a nice explanation and graphic.
 Inclination is measured in degrees 'into' the ground.
-In the Northern Hemisphere the Earth's magnetic field points down into the ground (positive inclination values), and in the Southern Hemisphere it points up into the sky (negative inclination values).
+In the Northern Hemisphere the Earth's magnetic field points down into the ground (positive Inclination values), and in the Southern Hemisphere it points up into the sky (negative Inclination values).

-Local declination and inclination values are available from online sources such as [NOAA](https://www.ngdc.noaa.gov/geomag/calculators/magcalc.shtml)[^3], or via clickable map at sites like [magnetic-declination.com](https://www.magnetic-declination.com)[^4].
+Local Declination and Inclination values are available from online sources such as [NOAA](https://www.ngdc.noaa.gov/geomag/calculators/magcalc.shtml)[^3], or via clickable map at sites like [magnetic-declination.com](https://www.magnetic-declination.com)[^4].

-As an example, in Sydney, Australia, 34 degrees South and 151 degrees East, the Earth's magnetic field is 13 degrees east of the geographic North, and points out of the ground, steeply upwards, at 65 degrees.
-With a properly calibrated and correctly oriented Mag, a maximallly positive value on the Mag X axis should be seen in the Sensors tab, and close to zero on the Y and Z axes, when the nose of my quad is pointed 13 degrees East of North, and 65 degrees up.
+As an example, in Sydney, Australia, 151°E 34°S, the Earth's magnetic field is 13° east of geographic North, and steeply upwards out of the ground, at 65°.
+In other words, the Declination is 13° and the Inclination is -65°.
+If the Mag is oriented correctly, I should get a maximallly positive value on the Mag X axis, and close to zero on the Y and Z axes, when the nose of my quad is pointed 13° East of North, and 65°s up.

 ## Setting local declination in the CLI

 In Betaflight 4.5, the CLI variable `mag_declination` was introduced, to correct for declination offsets.
-When correctly set, Betaflight will return "true North", not "magnetic North", and will match the GPS course over ground values, which are returned relative to true North.
-Declination values should be entered in decidegrees; in the above example, `set mag_declination = 130` would correct for a 13 degree positive declination.
-A negative local declination, eg -3 degrees, should be entered as `set mag_declination = 3570`.
+When correctly set, Betaflight will return "true North", not "magnetic North", like the GPS course over ground values, which also return true North.

+Declination values should be entered in decidegrees; in the above example, `set mag_declination = 130` would correct for a 13° positive declination, and `set mag_declination = 34` for positive 3.4° of declination.
+A negative local declination, eg -3°, should be entered as `set mag_declination = 3570` (i.e. 3600 - 30).

+## Mounting a Magnetometer

+It is a whole lot easier to fix orientation problems if the magnetometer is physically mounted in the same plane as the FC (e.g., flat to the frame).

+The sensor in most standalone Mag modules, e.g. the GY-271 board, is soldered on the top of the board, usually with the Z axis pointing upwards and X forwards (in the direction of the arrow).
+These kinds of boards usually _do not_ require a 'flip' orientation.
+They are best mounted:

+- centrally
+- in the same plane of the FC, typically both devices 'flat to the frame'
+- as far as possible, away from motors, other metallic onjects, and high-current wires
+- with the X axis pointing forward, directly to the nose of the quad, Y left and Z up

+The sensor in most GPS modules is mounted _upside-down_.
+The Z axis points _downwards_.
+They require a _'flip'_ orientation.

+Many GPS modules are mounted with some pitch forward angle.
+This will put a forward pitch on the Magnetometer, and that means our 'stock' orientation corrections will not work, and that you will need to set up custom Mag orientation in the CLI.
+It is a whole lot easier, if the Mag ins on the GPS, when the GPS is mounted flat to the FC.

+Note that the sensor can be soldered to the board (GPS or Standalone) with it's X axis facing forward, or backwards, or left, or right, and you may have mounted the module facing forward, sideways or backwards on the quad.
+Hence the X axis can often point in the wrong direction with respect to the nose of the quad.
+This is why you should always check the X axis orientation before using the Mag.

+The `Mag alignment` setting in Configurator (`align_mag` in the [CLI](/docs/wiki/configurator/cli-tab) should be used to correct the orientation.
+Standard corrections (e.g. `CW90` to rotate the axes 90° clockwise) are provided for common alignment problems.
+If the module is tilted backwards, or at an unusual angle, a `custom` orientation correction will be required.
+See the `Magnetometer Orientation` section, below, for more information.

 ## Hardware and Connection

 Betaflight's build system must include `Magnetometers`, from the dropdown in the cloud build, or `-DUSE_MAG` for local builds, otherwise there will be no Mag support in the firmware.
-There is no need to explicitly request the inclusion of any specific driver for a specific mag, because all supported Mag drivers will be included in the build.
+The Mag build option includes drivers for all supported Magnetometers.

-Additionally, GPS firmware should be included in the build, because we display the Mag heading on Configurator's GPS tab, and becayse GPS debugs are used to display Mag heading information.
+Additionally, GPS firmware support should be included in the build, whether or not you use a GPS.

 Betaflight provides drivers for the following magnetometers, but not all have been validated to work with Betaflight 4.5 at the time of writing:

 - [QMC5883L](https://datasheet.lcsc.com/szlcsc/QST-QMC5883L-TR_C192585.pdf)[^8].
-The QMC5883L is provided on the common, and cheap, GY-217 module, and many GPS units.
+The QMC5883L is provided on the common, and cheap, GY-271 module, and many GPS units.
 It provides a 200Hz data update rate, 8x sample averaging and 3000 LSB/Gauss sensitivity.
 Standard axis orientation.
 Default i2c address 13.
 We recommend using this mag if it is an option for your build, because it's performance has been validated during testing - we know it works well.
 - [IST8310](https://isentek.com/userfiles/files/IST8310Datasheet_3DMagneticSensors.pdf)[^9] Note that this Mag has a highly unusual axis orientation.
 Y is to the _right_ when X is forward and Z is up.
 This Mag will _always_ require a custom axis orientation in the CLI.
 Data update rate is 160Hz with 16x sample averaging and 330 LSB/Gauss sensitivity.
 Also note that the IST8310 can have any of four i2c addresses, depending on how the manufacturer of the FC wires it up.
 Betaflight's driver will connect automatically if the address is configured to be 12, the manufacturer's recommended default.
 If it does not connect automatically, try set `mag_i2c_device` to either 13, 14 or 15, one of those values should work.
 - [STM's LIS3MDL](https://www.st.com/resource/en/datasheet/lis3mdl.pdf)[^10] This mag is integral to a combined Gyro, Acc and Mag '9 axis' chip from STM.
 Standard axis orientation.
 - [HMC5883L](https://cdn-shop.adafruit.com/datasheets/HMC5883L_3-Axis_Digital_Compass_IC.pdf)[^7] ODR is 75Hz with 1090 LSB/Gauss sensitivity; discontinued and replaced by the QMC6883L.
 Standard axis orientation.
 Validated.
 - Deprecated: [AK8963](https://www.alldatasheet.com/datasheet-pdf/pdf/535561/AKM/AK8963.html)[^5] and [AK8975](https://www.alldatasheet.com/datasheet-pdf/pdf/535562/AKM/AK8975.html)[^6], (both discontinued; some versions have Z up, others down, all return standard axis orientation when mounted with X forward).

 :::caution
 The AK8963 and AK8975 driver code is deprecated in Betaflight 4.5, and will be removed at some point.
-These Mags, or may not, work with Betaflight 4.5.
+These Mags may, or may not, work with Betaflight 4.5.
 No developers have these units, so we can't test them.
 Please take particular care when using 4.5 with these Mag units.
 Confirm that the Mag task does not cause issues with other i2c devices, and that the data from these units is usable.
 We strongly recommend using a current Mag like the QMC5883L.
 :::

-The user can use`set mag_hardware = AUTO` in CLI, which is the default, and Betaflight will automatically identify a connected and supported Mag.
+The user should use the default `set mag_hardware = AUTO` in CLI, so that Betaflight will automatically identify the Mag and choose the correct driver.

 :::warning
 Magnetometer detection takes place on power up.
 Make sure that the Mag powers up at the same time as the FC.